gauravsjc02/DevOps-Task1/README.md

 <h2>My Project:</h2>

-I have made 3 jobs each for production, testing and Quality Assurance Team.
+I have made 3 jobs:- each for production, testing and Quality Assurance Team.

 <h2>#Job-1</h2>